MohKari/town-star/my-scripts/README.md

 ### remove-undesirable-items.js
 Don't use it. - When you have X cash, automatically remove a bunch of items from your town.

+### render-on-off.js
+Adds a button onto the UI that you can click to turn the render on/off to increase FPS.

 ### upgrade-dirt-roads.js
 Don't use it. - When you have X cash, automatically upgrade all dirt roads.